lyte2d/lyte2d/docs/dev.md

 - Code/binding gen system (api_defs) can be ripped out, either to be replaced with some alternative or manual work
 - Error handling can be done better
 - luasteam integration.
 Should be very straightforward!
+- Web based editor.
+Should be strightforward
+- VSCode editor that incorporates the WASM build.
+Immediately display the game inside vscode